wwymak/udacity-selfdrivingcar-nd/CarND-Traffic-Sign-Classifier-Project/README.md

 The full code, including dataset preprocessing, the networks, training results etc are in this [noteobok](https://github.com/wwymak/udacity-selfdrivingcar-nd/tree/master/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classification.ipynb)

+*  note: Using keras version 2.1.1 and tensorflow v1.3

 Some of the experiments (e.g. variations in image preprocessing, network architecture) are also as ipynb notebooks in that directory.
 However, these are messier and less well annotated than the main notebook.

 The following are some highlights from the project